-- Tambucho: Watertight compartments to carry certain luggage inside.
+- Tambucho: Watertight compartments to carry specific luggage inside.
 Essential in closed kayaks and fishing.

 How can I transport my kayak?

-If you have chosen to buy a rigid kayak, you must always transport it under strict safety measures to prevent it from moving or even falling, compromising your safety and that of other users.
-For this, we leave you a summary of the regulations with the most important points that you must take into account:
+Suppose you have chosen to buy a rigid kayak.
+In that case, you must always transport it under strict safety measures to prevent it from moving or even falling, compromising your safety and that of other users.
+For this, we leave you a summary of the regulations with the essential points that you must take into account:

-- You should have a preferably long car, since the kayak cannot exceed more than 15% of the length of the vehicle (it should never do it from the front).
+You should have a preferably long car since the kayak cannot exceed more than 15% of the vehicle’s length (it should never do it from the front).
 Nothing can protrude from the sides.

-- The load cannot cover the license plates or the car lights or any other type of signaling or light.
+The load cannot cover the license plates or the car lights, or any other signaling or light type.

-- You should buy some quality bars or roof rack so that they do not damage the hull of your kayak (you can also use a homemade foam liner to avoid damage to the deck of your boat).
+It would be best if you bought some quality bars or roof racks so that they do not damage the hull of your kayak (you can also use a homemade foam liner to avoid damage to the deck of your boat).

-- The kayak hull can be positioned up or down.
-In the latter case, it is essential to buy a kayak carrier to adapt the bars to the hull.
+The kayak hull can be positioned up or down.
+It is essential to buy a kayak carrier to adapt the bars to the hull in the latter case.

-- You must tie your kayak to the roof rack / bars firmly but without going overboard, as you could damage the hull.
+It would help if you tied your kayak to the roof rack/bars firmly but without going overboard, as you could damage the hull.

-- Finally, you must signal your load with the V20 plate.
+Finally, it would help if you signaled your load with the V20 plate.
 If you don’t know what it is, it is a square plate with white and red stripes.
-You must carry it at the end of the load whenever your kayak sticks out of the car.
+It would be best if you carried it at the end of the load whenever your kayak sticks out of the car.

 How much does a kayak cost?

 Given the outlay involved in buying a kayak, it is necessary to study the options well.
 Therefore, we offer you some key points that you must take into account before making your purchase.
-Remember that it is very important that your kayak is as comfortable and stable as possible, especially if you are a beginner.
+Remember that your kayak must be as comfortable and stable as possible, especially if you are a beginner.

 - User Level